JamiePMortimer/fpc-instagram/README.md

-# Project Title
+# instagram Clone

-One Paragraph of project description goes here
+Clone site of the instagram login page

-## Getting Started
+## Project aims

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.